 EMGs measure the electrical signals the motor neurons transmit to the muscles and translate those signals into graphs or numbers.
 The results of an EMG are used to evaluate how well the neurons are functioning and can help your orthopedic doctor accurately diagnose nerve disorders like carpal tunnel, ulnar neuropathy, and other types of nerve compressions.

 Why EMG is Done

-Your doctor may order electromyography if you have signs or symptoms that may indicate a nerve or muscle disorder.
-Such symptoms may include:
+Your orthopedic surgeon may order electromyography if you have signs or symptoms that may indicate nerve damage or muscle disorders.
+Some of these symptoms include: